-The main thing is getting the right ratio of ice cream to milk, and then adding any flavoring ingredients you care to use.
+The main thing with making a milkshake is getting the right ratio of ice cream to milk, and then adding any flavoring ingredients you care to use.
 And the temperature of the ice cream is more important than you might think.

 But before we get to that, one of the common mistakes people make with homemade milkshakes is using too much milk.
 You really just want a splash of milk, a couple of ounces at the most.
 More than that will make the milkshake too runny.